UrbanInstitute/nccs/_datasets/census.md

 ## Overview

 Census data is invaluable to social science research and freely available through the Census API.
-Unfortunately, adding census data to a study is complex and time-consuming because census tables are complex, geographic units are confusing, the ACS vs dicennial sampling framework is nuanced, and harmonization of data over time requires significant expertise.
+Unfortunately, adding census data to a study is time-consuming because census tables are complex, geographic units are confusing, the American Community Survey sampling framework is nuanced, and harmonization of data over time requires significant expertise.

-To address this problem we are developing tools to make adding census data to your research database as easy as:
+To address this problem we are developing tools to make it easier to append Census data to NCCS data series.
+The goal is a highly-integrated and intuitive process that requires minimal effor from users.

+Augmenting a file with Census data should be as straight-forward as:

 ```r
 get_data(